mchocho/cloud-1/README.md

 ### `Guide`

-This guide is cut into six sections.
+This guide is cut into seven sections.
 By following these steps you will end up with a running scalable instance of a wordpress application.
 You can <a href="./guide/iam.md">start here</a>

 ### `Documentation`